persanix-llc/endrpi-docs/docs/installation.md

+---
+description:
+    Start using Endrpi by downloading the Endrpi source code to a Raspberry Pi®, installing Python dependencies with pip, and adding a Swagger UI build.
+---

-Endrpi can be installed by downloading the source code from Github and then resolving its dependency tree using `pip`.
+Endrpi can be installed to a Raspberry Pi® by downloading the source code from Github® and then resolving its dependency tree using `pip`.

+Interactive API documentation can be enabled by downloading a Swagger UI build.

+## Endrpi Source Code

 ### :fontawesome-brands-git-alt: Option One: Git clone